DataDog/documentation/content/en/observability_pipelines/working_with_data.md

 ## Parse data

-Parsing showcases more advanced use cases of DPL/VRL.
+Parsing provides more advanced use cases of DPL/VRL.

 ### Parsing configuration example